 Avoid combination cold and flu remedies in young kids.
 They shouldn't be used in children under age 4.
 In older kids, it’s unclear how well they work.

 If the doctor says it’s OK to use a cough or cold medicine, then read the label before you buy and pick the one that most closely matches your child’s symptoms.
 Don't switch back and forth between different medications without your pediatrician's OK.

 Don't use an icy cold bath or rub your child's skin with alcohol.
 Either can actually drive a fever up.

 And even if your child has the chills, don't bundle them up with thick blankets or clothes.

 When Should You Call the Doctor?

 Usually, you don't need to take your sick child to the doctor.
 But sometimes fever can be a serious warning sign.
-Call your pediatrician if they:
+Call your pediatrician if your child: